Child Support

 In many divorce cases or custody cases that involve child custody, mandatory child support is ordered to be paid from one parent to the other.
 In most child support cases, the court will order the non-custodial parent to make child support payments to the custodial parent.
 If physical custody is shared, a special agreement may be established.

-Why You Should Hire a Kansas City Attorney for Child Support
+Why You Should Hire Our Kansas City Attorney for Child Support

 If you are currently under a child support order but believe that you should not be paying child support, you need to get the child support order modified.
-If the reason you believe child support should stop, then that order must be changed, as well.
+If the reason you believe child support should stop changes, then that order must be changed as well.
 A Kansas City family law lawyer can help you complete the Motion to Modify Child Support as soon as possible.

 A few factors which are considered by the court in a child support determination include: